The Story of

 Where it all began

-That shard of glass, jostled with every step in my trousers pocket alongside a pretty stone circled with fine white lines, and some pearly shells, which would find a place of honour in my apartment—and, more deeply, in my thoughts.
+That shard of glass, jostled with every step in a trouser pocket alongside one or two fossils, a pretty stone circled with fine white lines, and a few pearly shells, would find a place of honor in my apartment, but more singularly, its place in my mind…

 Ever since then, I have gathered sea glassTo observe without fully understanding.
 To scrutinize so I could dream.
 Why did these battered jewels draw my gaze?
 What would become of these scarred yet soft fragments, simple in appearance yet heavy with stories?

-It's walking on the beaches of my childhood — more precisely in Saint-Aubin-sur-Mer, Normandy, home of my parents — that on a day of the year 2001, I saw a piece of glass polished by the elements and time...
+While walking along the beaches of my childhood, more precisely in Saint‑Aubin‑sur‑Mer in Normandy, the homeland of my parents, I came across, one day in 2001, a piece of glass polished by the elements and by time…

 At the dawn of this century, I resolved to gather them carefully during my walks, to observe without understanding, to scrutinize so I could dream…